 Two of the four classes are taken each semester, Fall 2021 and Spring 2022.

 Total: 15 credits

-Master of Science in WMD Studies: Phase 2
+Master of Science in WMD Studies: Part 2

-The most competitive candidates from the Phase 1 Graduate Certificate Program will be selected to participate in Phase 2, the Master of Science in WMD Studies program.
+The most competitive candidates from Part 1 the Graduate Certificate Program may be selected to participate in Part 2, the Master of Science in WMD Studies program.
 The Master's Program is an additional year of in-residence study that consists of the following:

-Please visit our application page for more information and for instructions on how to apply.
+Please visit the Applying to the Program page for more information and for instructions on how to apply.